 Airbnb Guidelines on Emotional Support Animals

-If planning a trip, you may be curious if you will be able to bring your emotional support animal to an Airbnb.
+If planning a trip, you may be curious if you will be able to bring your .
 And if so, do you have to bring special documentation, will there be any extra fees, or are there any other special considerations?

 There seems to be some confusion between emotional support animals (ESA) and Service dogs.
 And while both fulfill a need, they are very different, and different laws apply to both.
 DoNotPay can help with their Service and Emotional Support Animals product, solving your problem easily and quickly.